 Collections and Services: The Library added a 24/7 chat reference service (QuestionPoint) that has improved off-campus and online student research help and a site license to NYTimes.com by cancelling some existing subscriptions in the previous year.
 These services are essential for Distance Education courses and the Library has subscribed to new electronic resources (including a multicultural news database); hence funding is needed for continuing subscriptions.
-In AY 16/17, the Library received temporary collection funding for the Baccalaureate Program in Respiratory Care (BSRC) for journal subscriptions and print books and expanded the Reserve Textbook Collection with temporary funding from Associated Students of Skyline College (\$10,000).
-This funding was not available for AY 17/18.
 The Library needs additional funding for electronic resources, textbooks, and to continue adequate support of the BSRC program including upper division General Education and the Zero Textbook Cost Degree program.

 Technology upgrades: The Library implemented student laptop checkout (10 PC laptops) and a high-resolution scanner in 2016 with Instructional Equipment Funds, but 30 more PC laptops (or Chromebooks) are needed for a swing classroom library research workshops and another high-resolution scanner is greatly needed due to student demand.
-The Library has taken the lead in providing first-level Canvas support for students, and implemented Skyline College Technology Support service in 2016 and the service has been well received.
+The Library has taken the lead in providing first-level Canvas support for students, and implemented Skyline College Technology Support service in 2017 and the service has been well received.
 Additional student assistant staffing and IA2 (0.48) support is needed for Canvas and other technology support.
 The Library was not funded to purchase iMac desktops for student video editing and multimedia projects or for new iPads for student checkout.
 There is still a need for this hardware for student digital media projects.

-Furniture/Facilities: The Library has continued to have issues with furniture and facilities that were not addressed in the review period including replacing the Check-out desk with practical design and replacing windows and blinds to protect staff and students' safety during emergency situation.
+Furniture/Facilities: The Library has continued to have issues with furniture and facilities that were not addressed in the review period including replacing the

+Check-out desk with practical design and replacing windows and blinds to protect staff and students' safety during emergency situation.
 The reference desk and Technology Support desks has been combined but needs redesign so that the Technology Help Desk will face north for visibility and better services to students.
 The library classroom needs flexible, collaborative furniture to enable group work, better instructor-student communication and greater ability to implement interactive, student-centered pedagogies.
-There are ongoing facilities issues such as lighting, odors, leaks and uncontrollable room temperature and air circulation.

-Events: The Library has grown its outreach programs and events in the last year including the first Human Library event funded by a PIF grant, continuing partnership with English Department on Poetry Month, and continuing the successful "De-Stress for Success" programming at finals.
+Events: The Library has grown its outreach programs and events in the last year including the second Human Library event funded by a PIF grant, continuing partnership with English Department on Poetry Month, and continuing the successful "De-Stress for Success" programming at finals.
 The Library has explored new ways to promote library resources to students and staff including Skyline Shines articles, partnering with Skyline View, and utilizing MCPR services.